 Double-sided solar panels for commercial and utility-scale applications

-Double-sided solar panels find their ideal use case in commercial and utility-scale solar installations, especially those equipped with solar trackers.
+Double-sided solar panels are ideal in commercial and utility-scale solar installations, especially those equipped with solar trackers.
 In a study conducted by solar panel manufacturer LONGi in China, double-sided panels outperformed standard solar panels by generating 11% more energy in a tilted, ground-mounted solar installation.
 What’s even more impressive is that solar systems utilizing both double-sided panels and solar trackers produce 27% more solar energy than systems of a similar size using traditional panels.

 Are bifacial solar panels worth buying?